 Tuition fees and scholarships

-According to the Finnish Parliament decision in December 2015, Finnish universities will introduce tuition fees in 2017.
+According to the Finnish Parliament decision in December 2015, Finnish universities introduced tuition fees in 2017.
 At the University of Eastern Finland, fees will be collected in Master’s degree programmes taught in English, starting in September 2017.
 For non-EU/EEA students required to pay tuition, the University of Eastern Finland offers a generous and attractive scholarship scheme.

 Scholarships are applied for when applying for admission to the university, and students are notified of the scholarship decision upon admittance to the university.